viant/go-cache-benchmark/README.md

 * `TEST_SIZE_FACTOR` - defaults to `1`.
 Multiplies the number of elements stored.

 * `MULTI_SIZES` - set to non-empty string to only benchmark the run with 100M, elements stored, then 10M, then lastly 100k elements (`TEST_SIZE_FACTOR` still applies).

+* `PRECACHE_FACTOR` - defaults to `1`.
+Multiple of the cache size, determines how much of the cache is pre-populated before the eviction benchmarks are run.

 ### Zipf & distribution modifiers